microsoft/PSRule/docs/features.md

 ## Cross-platform

-PSRule uses modern PowerShell libraries at its core, allowing it to go anywhere Windows PowerShell 5.1 or PowerShell Core 6.2 can go.
+PSRule uses modern PowerShell libraries at its core, allowing it to go anywhere PowerShell can go.
 PSRule runs on MacOS, Linux and Windows.

 To install PSRule use the `Install-Module` cmdlet within Windows PowerShell or PowerShell Core.